Has this ever happened to you: you prepare yourself for a hot shower only to find there’s no hot water running.

 I’ve seen this happen more than once in any type of home, condo, apartment, and even an RV!

-The hot and cold is reversed on your faucet – so, when you turn it to hot, you’re actually getting cold instead.
+The hot and cold are reversed on your faucet – so, when you turn it to hot, you’re actually getting cold instead.

 Read our article here on reversing the hot and cold on a faucet.